dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 ### Stateless

-**Stateless** programs, apps, or components perform tasks as though running them for the first time, every time.
+**Stateless** functions or components perform tasks as though running them for the first time, every time.
 This means they do not reference or utilize any information from earlier in their execution.
 Statelessness enables _referential transparency_.
 Functions depend only on their arguments and do not access or need knowledge of anything outside their scope. <a href="#purity" target="_self">Pure functions</a> are stateless.
 See the following example:

 ```js
 // stateless